0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

             }
         }
     }

+    // ... continue with swap execution ...
 }
 ```

-This implementation is computationally efficient and verifiable, allowing anyone to check if the execution ordering follows the GSR.
+This implementation is computationally efficient and verifiable, allowing anyone to check if the new transaction leads to a valid ordering, following from an existing valid ordering according to the GSR.
 It does not have any external depedencies, and it does not dependent on any off-chain computation, trust in external parties, or additional infrastructure.

 ## Benefits